 Angler phishing moves the scam to social media.
 In one variation, the scammer sends a shocking message and link to a person’s contacts.
 When someone clicks on a link, it installs a browser extension that the scammer then uses to do things like change the privacy settings, steal data, and spread the infection through the victim’s social media contacts.

 In another variation of this tactic, the scammer may hijack a direct message conversation between a brand and a customer and redirect the customer to a fake, malicious page, where the customer is tricked into compromising their information.

-To improve their already reasonable odds in getting recipients to do the wrong thing, the bad guys use strategies that ratchet up the tension or provide credibility to the situation:
+To improve their already reasonable odds in getting recipients to do the wrong thing, threat actors use additional strategies that ratchet up the tension or provide credibility to the situation:

-Let’s say they send you an email that looks like it’s from your CEO, requesting you to urgently buys some gift cards for customers.
-This immediately puts pressure on you—after all, it’s the highest-ranking official at your company and you better not disappoint the big boss.
+Let’s say they send you an email that looks like it’s from your CEO, requesting you to urgently buy some gift cards for customers.
+This immediately puts pressure on you — after all, it’s the highest-ranking official at your company and you better not disappoint the big boss.

 The scammers use this tactic to get a knee-jerk reaction out of you.
 They know you’re very likely to rush a response before properly evaluating the absurdity that your CEO would be in an emergency situation needing iTunes or Google Play cards.

 2. They have more than enough information to sound legitimate